Spoke Network Connectivity Requirements

 • Spoke will not work with MPLS or VPN.
 Do not allow traffic for the domains and IP addresses listed to run through a VPN.

-Once you have allowed connections to all of the above IP addresses and domains for the ports mentioned above (each port needs to access all domains and IP addresses listed) there should be no issues with Spoke Phone making and receiving calls.
+Once you have allowed connections to all of the above IP addresses and domains for the ports mentioned above (each port needs to access all domains and IP addresses listed) there should be no issues with Spoke making and receiving calls.

 NOTE: Spoke is not compatible with Virtual Desktop Environments.